 Viewing posts for the category Hikes

-Posted by: budgettravel in California, Hikes, Interesting Natural Feature, United States of America 9 months, 2 weeks ago
+Posted by: budgettravel in California, Hikes, History, Interesting Natural Feature, United States of America 9 months, 2 weeks ago

-Posted by: budgettravel in Hikes, Interesting Natural Feature, United States of America 11 months, 2 weeks ago
+Posted by: budgettravel in California, Hikes, Interesting Natural Feature, United States of America 11 months, 2 weeks ago

 Our hike to the top of the second highest peak in Lake Tahoe was one alongside many blooming wildflowers.
 The first 2.5 miles was fairly flat.
 The trail was mostly clear with short sections over icy snow that had not yet melted.
 A waterfall greeted us at the end of the first 2.5 miles.

 Posted by: budgettravel in Canada, Fun Activity, Hikes, Interesting Natural Feature 11 months, 3 weeks ago

 O Canada!
 Canada has so much natural beauty to enjoy.
 From snow-capped mountains that surround you, to teal blue glacier-fed lakes, to actual glaciers you can touch, Canada has so much to experience and appreciate.
 Here are a few amazing places we visited.